 If Petrucci’s tone and playing inspires you and can’t afford the USA-made MM Majesty, you can get the MAJ100 under $1000.
 It’s a “stripped down” version with a similar overall design.
 You’ve still got the lithe basswood body, the svelte set-thru mahogany neck, the 12db boost with a different set of pickups.

 As for the design, the futuristic aesthetic results in peerless styling and the headstock sports the unusual “4+2” musician die-cast tuner split.
 This unequal string split results in an uninterrupted line that adds to the guitar’s ability to stay in tune, which it does brilliantly, no matter what you put it through.
-Additionally, the dual-action truss rod also helps with advanced setup options.
+Additionally, the dual-action truss rod also helps with advanced setup options (check out our full article on truss rods).

 This ergonomic design is built for, and in consultation with, a guitar virtuoso.
 It has been executed by a brand that has firmly established its credentials for decades.
 It’s no surprise that it impresses at every level.
 The guitar feels super-light, plays super-vibrant and sounds like a lightning bolt from hell.
 The only thing you are likely to miss is the signature Petrucci DiMarzio pickups, although you could always make the upgrade or spent an extra $2k and go for the real deal.